gustavobgama/laravel-passport-demo/README.md

         $ docker-compose exec consumer php artisan tasks:get --grant=password

-    Probably you got an authentication error, because you are not configured the OAuth clients yet, so let's move to the next step.
+    Probably you got an authentication error, because you didn't configure the OAuth clients yet, so let's move to the next step.

 2. Create two OAuth clients in **API app** (using the command line, later you will create it using the web interface):